Actions used in workflow

 Basic – this type of authorization should be selected when the chosen API requires a username and password for successful execution.

 Token – This is the most advanced form of credentials.
 You can either enter the token manually or mention it from another place in the system where is securely stored under the Password type attribute.API (after selecting Get from API).
 If you select the second option, additional fields will appear in the form.
-Regardless the method user needs to request or generate a token from a source API service.
+Regardless of the method user needs to request or generate a token from a source API service.

 Become a partner